joshuadavidthomas/opencode-plugins-manual/docs/11-packaging-and-distribution.md

 }
 ```

-If you omit the version, OpenCode installs `latest`.

 ### Versioning & Updates

 **Pin your versions.** OpenCode uses Bun's lockfile (`~/.cache/opencode/bun.lock`) which pins resolved versions.
 If you specify a plugin without a version: